davidschramm/coronavirus-toolkit/docs/tools/T11_Speaking_with_a_healthcare_professional_about_coronavirus_symptoms.md

     <img class="downloadtools" src="/download-tools.png" />
 </a>

-::: warning If anyone has any of the symptoms below, call your emergency services immediately.
+::: danger If anyone has any of the symptoms below, call your emergency services immediately.

 - **severe shortness of breath at rest**
 - **pain or pressure in the chest**